 Ofsted's message to schools: Be 'bold and courageous' with your curriculum

-At St Joseph’s, we teach and encourage the transferable skills for independent, life-long learning.
-We shape our curriculum to reflect the ethos, aims and values of our school.
-Teachers plan a series of topic-based approaches to learning, which are based on the 2014 National Curriculum and firmly rooted upon a set of skills which are progressive.
+Our curriculum is directed at teaching and encouraging skills for independent, life-long learning and reflects the ethos, aims and values of our school.
+Teachers plan learning through a series of subject-based units which are based on the National Curriculum and aimed to develop knowledge and skills which are progressive and aspirational.

-We also build in curriculum enrichment weeks, where we focus on one aspect of learning or subject area, for example 'Festivals of Light' week which focused on religious and cultural education.
-To add wow factor to these topics we have an entry point into each new topic, which is hands-on experience to engage learning or an exciting visit to bring our learning to life.
+We also build in curriculum enrichment weeks, where we focus on one aspect of learning or subject area, for example 'Festivals of Light' week which focused on religious and cultural education during Diwali.
+Parents are our partners in education and we regularly welcome parents into school to share experiences or participate in learning.

-We place a strong emphasis on developing creativity in all areas of a broad and rich curriculum, and prioritise independence in learning to encourage the children to make their own choices, as well as supporting each other.
-Our children are excited by education and are able to develop a wide range of skills which they will be able to carry with them throughout life.
+We place a strong emphasis on developing creativity in all areas of our broad and rich curriculum, and prioritise independence in learning to encourage the children to make their own choices, as well as supporting each other.
+Our pupils are excited by education and are able to develop a wide range of skills which they will be able to carry with them throughout life.

-Our approach to learning and teaching Mathematics and Literacy is structured and well-planned.
-We teach an hour of Literacy and Maths every day in the morning, where we focus on core skills such as mental arithmetic and spelling in order to enable all children to develop fluency in these areas.
+Our approach to learning and teaching Mathematics and English is structured and well-planned.
+We teach English and Maths every day in the morning, where we focus on core skills such as mental arithmetic, phonics and spelling in order to enable all children to develop fluency in these areas.

 Want to know more about our curriculum?
-Additional detail is contained on each curriculum subject page in our 'Curriculum Overview' section, you will find long term plans, with termly Overviews and Creative Medium Term Plans to keep you up-to-date with what your child is learning, so that you can better support them at home.
+Additional detail is contained on each curriculum subject pages in our 'Curriculum Overview' section.
+Long term, medium term plans and topic information are available, with information to keep you up-to-date with what your child is learning, to help you support them at home.

 Recovery Curriculum 2020-2021